mattjanz3n/local488/README.md

 To make changes to the theme or plugin, use instructions in their README.
 Eventually, all commands will be run from the repository root, but for now subdirectories in `src/` must be setup for development separately.

+"Synchronizing" means pulling the live website to the local environment.

 ## Synchronizing for the first time

 Run the synchronization command